 Best Tools to Clean Grout

 You can clean grout lines effectively using a special grout brush.
-These brushes are usually made of nylon and small enough to fit the grout lines.
-Some are handheld while others come with a wand to make it easier on the back.
+These brushes are usually nylon and small enough to fit the grout lines.
+Some are handheld, while others come with a wand to make it easier on the back.